Mid-Sentence

 Did I ask my patient what happened to Huey on the day of the assassination?
 Of course I did.
 Could I be transporting the man who accidentally shot Huey??
 Did he see, through the haze of gunfire, Weiss fire the fatal bullet?
 The former bodyguard had some things to say.
 As I worked, I soaked it all up like a bone-dry sponge tossed into a bucket of water.
 Every word.

 He rebounded swiftly, arriving at the hospital awake, breathing on his own, and bitchin’.
 The ER staff had to be convinced, with the help of the EKG recordings, that our glinty-eyed fighter really had required resuscitation.
+Most patients in that situation, regardless of what television and movies depict, arrive unconscious, intubated, ventilated by Ambu bag, and sporting a few broken ribs.
+Not this guy.

-He just blamed FDR.
+But he was adamant.
+He blamed FDR.
 “That goddamn Roosevelt!”

 So there you have it.
 For what it’s worth, straight from the mouth of someone who was there.
 His words to my ears.